-This last section is for those of us who live on the internet.
-There is absolutely no need for a social media scheduler if you’re just documenting your life, and I genuinely hope that we never enter a day where they become the norm!
-But for those who use social media for work, using a scheduler makes the process easier on a day-to-day basis.
+This last section is for those of us who absolutely live on the internet.
+There is absolutely no need for a camera to social media scheduler if you’re just documenting your daily life, but for the growing number of us who use social media at their day jobs, using a scheduler makes the process so much easier.

 Stay grounded in the moment

 Social media has become a huge part of daily life.
 However, your TikTok views, Instagram likes, and Facebook shares don’t have to rule your life.
 By streamlining your workflow, you can stay in the moment while cutting down the amount of time you spend on social media.